A Master’s thesis is a substantial work that demonstrates original scholarship in your field.

 - Mass media and popular culture

 - Minority and countercultural perspectives

-- Emergent disciplines, such as computational analysis of literature (e.g., lexomics)
+- Emergent disciplines, such as digital humanities and computational analysis of literature (e.g., lexomics)

 |First Thesis Semester||Application Due By…|